farithadnan/farithadnan.github.io/_posts/2022-10-06-inversion-of-control.md

 ## Dependency Injection (DI)

-**Dependency Injection is a technique that allows objects to be separated from another object they rely on**.
-DI suggested instead on using instantiation of other object, Use one of these injection method instead:
+**Dependency Injection is a technique that give objects its instance variable or what it needs (dependencies)**.
+DI can also be implement using a framework, the most popular one is [Spring Framework](https://spring.io/projects/spring-framework) but it's not necessary to have for doing DI.

+> Instantiating and passing object (dependencies) explicitly is just as good and injection as injection with framework. - [Source](https://stackoverflow.com/a/140655/14163916).
+{: .prompt-info }

+For DI there's several ways of injecting dependencies into an object.
+Below shows an example some of those injection methods:

 - Constructor Injection
 - Setter Injection